nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Range Command

 This extension allows user to perform range of commands based on `index`.
-Hence, `from/INDEX to/INDEX` is essential in parsing the value of input.
+During the conversion from user input to list of commands `from/INDEX to/INDEX` is essential for parsing to generate new commands.
 The validation for `INDEX` followed as original edit command index validation.

 #### Batch Command